Search sheldonbrown.com and sheldonbrown.org

 As a result of these design flaws, "boutique" skewers should not be used on frames with horizontal dropouts, nor on older forks that don't have "lawyer lips."

-There have been reports of a particularly nasty failure mode with the external-cam type skewer, related to the radiused plastic washer.
-If the user isn't careful, sometimes this washer can get rotated 90 degrees, so that the cam presses on the points, rather than sitting in the valley of the curved side of the washer.
-This creates a likelihood that the skewer can rotate in use, so that the cam falls into the "valley."
-When this happens, the skewer will suddenly open up, possibly causing the wheel to fall out.
+There have been reports of a particularly nasty failure mode with the exposed-cam type skewer, related to the radiused plastic washer.
+If the user isn't careful, sometimes this washer can get rotated 90 degrees, so that the cam presses on the flats as shown in the photo below, rather than sitting in the valley of the curved side of the washer.
+This creates a likelihood that the skewer can rotate if it becomes loose, so that the cam falls into the valley.
+When this happens, the quick-release becomes so loose that the wheel can fall out, even if a front fork has "lawyer lips".

 This failure mode is possible even with the better skewer designs, but it's more likely with the external-cam type.